Crazycolbster/rollercoaster-tycoon-randomizer/README.md

 # RollerCoaster Tycoon Randomizer
-RollerCoaster Tycoon Randomizer mod for RCT1 and RCT2 inside of [OpenRCT2](https://openrct2.org/).
+RollerCoaster Tycoon Randomizer mod for RCT1 and RCT2.

-You'll need the latest version of OpenRCT2 from https://openrct2.org/downloads/releases/latest
+You'll need the latest version of OpenRCT2 from https://openrct2.io/download

-Download the `rctrando.js` file from [the releases page](https://github.com/Die4Ever/rollercoaster-tycoon-randomizer/releases) and copy it into the OpenRCT2 plugin folder, which is usually `%USERPROFILE%\Documents\OpenRCT2\plugin\`
+Download the `rctrando.js` file from [Mods4Ever.com](https://mods4ever.com/project/RCTRando) and copy it into the OpenRCT2 plugin folder, which is usually `%USERPROFILE%\Documents\OpenRCT2\plugin\`

 Currently randomizes:
 * Scenario goals